jfimbett/jfimbett.github.io/research.md

 </p>

-<p>Information that is difficult to quantify, process, and verify - commonly refered as qualitative
+<p style="text-align:justify">Information that is difficult to quantify, process, and verify - commonly refered as qualitative
 or soft information - is disclosed by firms, and processed by investors in financial markets.
 When this information is informative, it affects investors’ decisions and moulds prices in equilibrium.
 Despite its relevance, researchers lack a theoretical framework to model its impact on capital